KodyKlupt/primer_designer/README.md

 ## Contact
 For any questions or inquiries, please contact the project maintainer at [kody.klupt@queensu.ca](mailto:kody.klupt@queensu.ca).

+#FAQ:
+## Does it actually work well?
+Is it better than just creating primers manually in a program like SnapGene or Benchling?
+I think so...1) it is easy to make small mistakes when designing primers and copying them between files or order entries - the automated and interactive scripts I have written streamline this so you only need to copy and paste once.
+2) Thanks to the original Primers package developers, they have optimized primers to have reasonable GC content, length, melting temperature, etc...
+3) If you have a library of constructs all going into the same plasmid, if the prefix and suffix (i.e. the restriction digest regions) are identical, it is so much quicker.

+## What is the prefix and suffix?
+This is the forward and reverse primer overhangs, the regions that DO NOT anneal to your construct.
+The forward (or prefix) is generally several nucleotides (e.g. TATA), followed by a restriction enzyme cut site, and likely a start codon (ATG).
+The reverse (suffix) site contains most likely a stop codon, followed by a restriction enzyme cut site, and finally several nucleotides (e.g. TATA).
+I have altered the program using the Bio python package, reverse complement function, to automatically generate the reverse primer correctly.
+This means, write the reverse (suffix) in the 5'->3' direction after your construct sequence and it will AUTOMATICALLY BE CONVERTED TO THE REVERSE COMPLEMENT.

 # primers (original documentation from the primers library)